MEM-Zone/MEM.Zone-Dashboards/README.md

 ## Welcome to our awesome MEMCM Dashboards :)

-This repository is a sollution of dashboards and reports, for Microsoft Endpoint Configuration Manager.
+This repository is a solution of dashboards and reports, for Microsoft Endpoint Configuration Manager.

 A software update dashboard with five subreports is currently available.
 Installation can be done manually or via the included PowerShell installer.